 The chipKIT development platform is an open-source hardware and software solution intended for beginners and users with little or no knowledge of embedded controllers wanting to explore embedded applications.

-Tutorial kits are available for checkout to any Florida Tech student or faculty member at the electronic support lab free of charge.
+Tutorial kits are available for checkout to any Florida Tech student or faculty member at the MakerSpace free of charge.
 These starter kits include everything necessary to learn the basics of the Chipkit32 and include sensors, servos, shields and more all combined with an easy, self paced online tutorial to make the Chipkit32i simple to understand and integrate into your next project.

 Inspired by Arduino™, chipKIT controller boards and software tools are easy to use by beginners of any age and specialists in any field.